Interreligious Studies in Japan Program (ISJP)

 March 31 for fall semester, October 31 for spring semester (exceptions are possible in special cases).

-Please send your applications to the Program Coordinator.
-Candidates should apply for visas at a Japanese embassy or consulate in their home countries.
-The proper category is cultural visa (bunka visa).
+should apply for visas at a Japanese embassy or consulate in their home

 Faculty and Board